Manh4real/mock-tiktok/README.md

 # This is a mock Tiktok web app

-Note: Login with Phone, Code
+Note: Login/Signup with Email, Password

 # Current Work (4 Sep, 2022)

-- Add Redux
-- Fix Modal Implementation
+- Auto play video